your-tools/tsrc/docs/faq.md

   actions.

-    For instance, `tsrc` never puts you in a "detached HEAD" state, nor does automatic rebases.
-It also never touches dirty repos.
+    For instance, `tsrc` never puts you in a "detached HEAD" state, nor does automatic rebase.
+It also never touches dirty repositories.

     This is achieved by using mostly 'porcelain' commands from git, instead of relying on plumbings internals.